Artificial Intelligence

 Founded in 2022, planqc is a spinout from the renowned Max Planck Institute in Munich.
-Apex got involved in early 2023 (alongside Hermann Hauser’s Amadeus Capital fund) and Hauer believes this could be the first of many companies to emerge from the so-called Munich Quantum Valley.
+APEX got involved in early 2023 (with Hermann Hauser) and Hauer believes this could be the first of many companies to emerge from the so-called Munich Quantum Valley.

 “Neutral atoms are highly scalable, and we believe this technology will make significant breakthroughs in the coming years”